csi-dcsc/Pycrafter6500/readme.txt

 If you use this library for scientific publications, please consider mentioning the library and citing our work (https://doi.org/10.1364/OE.25.000949).

+Special thanks to Ashu (@e841018) for contributing a fast encoder to the library, providing a great speedup to the process of loading images to the device.

 Features list:

 - basic control of the evaluation module (modes selection, idle toggle, start/pause/stop sequences)